Why Checklists Matter

 Code

-This is the behind-the-scenes stuff that players never see but absolutely notice when it is missing.
-A game that does not save progress, stutters on certain hardware, or crashes on alt-tab is a game people close and never reopen.
+This is the behind-the-scenes stuff that players never see but absolutely notice when it's missing.
+A game that doesn't save progress, stutters on certain hardware, or crashes on alt-tab is a game people close and never reopen.

 Bugs

 Every game has bugs.
 The question is whether you find them before your players do.
-Playtesting is not optional — it is one of the most important things you can do.
+Playtesting isn't optional — it's one of the most important things you can do.
 Get other people to play your game and watch what happens.
 You will be surprised what they find.

 Polish